kabirahuja2431/PracticalNLPLLMs/README.md

-# Practical NLP in the Age of LLMs
+# LLMs for Practical NLP: Machine Translation for Low-Resource Languages
 A Seminar Course at Indian Institute of Science, Bangalore

 ### Course overview

 <p align="justify">
 The aim of this course is to give students an accelerated understanding of build practical engineering NLP systems.
-We will work with frameworks like OpenAI API, OpenNMT, HuggingFace and PyTorch to design natural language processing systems.
-Towards natural language understanding, we will explore classification tasks like common-sense reasoning and bias detection.
-We will be demonstrating natural language generation concepts through Neural Machine Translation systems for languages and domains with limited data.
+We will work with frameworks like OpenNMT, HuggingFace and PyTorch to illustrate the end-end functioning of Neural Machine Translation systems.
+Through a Hands-On approach, we will demonstrate the development of these systems under data constraints: typically seen in low-resource languages and specific domains.
 </p>

 ### Course Instructors